M

 Explore More

-What Is a Freelance English Teacher (and Should I Become One)?
+What Is an Independent English Teacher (and Should I Become One)?

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!

-A freelance teacher is essentially someone who works for themselves rather than with a company.
-This includes online and in-person teachers, those who work with students one-on-one and in groups, teachers of young learners and teachers of adults, and those who have an ESL niche (exam prep, Business English, etc.).
+A freelance teacher typically works for themselves rather than being employed by a single company.
+This can include online or in-person teachers, those who work with students one-on-one or in groups, and teachers with specialized ESL niches like exam prep or Business English.

 For more info on the differences between working with ESL companies and freelancing, read this next: Should I Work With a Company or for Myself?